 SEELB Multi-purpose Centre, Downshire Road, Newry

-This is a Victorian red brick school building with decorative blue engineering brick, terracotta and brick special detailing, facing west onto Downshire Road.
-The building is distinguished by steeply pitched, multi-gabled roofs with natural slate covering, overhanging moulded barge boards and exposed rafter tails.
+The school faces west onto Downshire Road and is a pleasant Victorian exercise in intricate brickwork, though not sufficiently unusual or of high enough quality to justify special protection.
+It features steeply pitched, multi-gabled natural slate roofs with overhanging moulded barge boards and exposed rafter tails.
 Cast iron half-round rainwater goods run throughout.
-Three red brick chimneys feature canted linked flues and brick special cornices.
+Three red brick chimneys are present, two with canted linked flues and brick special cornices.

-The principal façade is asymmetrically composed with entrance bays flanking each end, large but unequal central bays, and a three-bay central section.
-The principal floor is raised above footpath level and accessed by a walkway to entrances at each side.
-A grassed area in the middle slopes down to a lower level, bounded by a brick retaining wall with chamfered granite plinth to the street and sturdy cast iron railings.
-Octagonal brick piers on square bases with pyramidal stone caps stand at either end of the façade, matching identical piers on the adjoining Masonic Hall.
+The principal façade is divided into three entrance bays flanking large but unequal bays with a three-bay central section.
+The principal floor is raised above footpath level and reached by walkway to entrances at each side.
+A grassed area at the middle slopes down to lower level, bounded by a brick retaining wall with chamfered granite plinth to the street and sturdy cast iron railings.
 A lower garden area extends to the south side.
+Octagonal brick piers on square bases with pyramidal stone caps sit at either end of the façade, identical to those on the adjoining Masonic Hall.

-The middle section of the façade comprises a two-storey block with three gabled bays, separated by two brick buttresses with ramped tops.
-At lower floor level are three openings: the left bay has double doors in painted timber (not original), whilst the middle and right bays contain pairs of segmental-headed 1/1 sliding sashes.
-All have splayed and stooled granite cills, with a blue engineering brick string course at cill level.
-First-floor windows are segmental-headed 3/3 fixed lights with side-opening casements in the outer right window, all set within Gothic-headed brick recesses filled with herringbone brick and a central terracotta plaque above.
-Cills match the lower floor, and blue engineering brick detailing appears below each cill.
-A painted timber signboard sits below the middle window.
+The middle section of the façade comprises a two-storey block with three gabled bays, with two brick buttresses having ramped tops between its windows.
+At lower floor level are three openings: the left bay has double doors (painted timber, but not original), and the middle and right bays have pairs of segmental headed 1/1 sliding sash with splayed and stooled granite cills.
+A blue engineering brick string course runs at cill level.
+First floor windows are segmental headed 3/3 fixed lights with side opening casements in the outer right window.
+All are set within Gothic headed brick recesses with herringbone brick infill panels and central terracotta plaque above the openings, with cills as at lower floor and blue engineering brick detailing below each cill.
+A painted timber signboard hangs below the middle window.

-The left bay projects to match the right bay but rises only two storeys without a canted bay window.
-It contains segmental-headed 4/4 windows to the middle of each floor.
+The left bay projects to match the right bay, but is two storeys and lacks the canted bay window.
+It has segmental headed windows to the middle of each floor (4/4).
 The upper window is set in a Gothic arched panel detailed as those in the middle section.
-The right cheek has a 1/1 sash in a segmental-headed opening to the ground floor.
-A flagpole crowns the gable.
-This bay has been extended in width as part of a north wing addition to form a door opening in the wider gable behind, set back from the front façade, with a segmental-headed opening containing a flush door and plain fanlight.
+The right cheek has a 1/1 sash in a segmental headed opening to the ground floor.
+A flagpole rises over the gable.
+This bay has been extended in width as part of the north wing addition to form a door opening in a wider gable behind, set back from the front façade.
+The segmental headed opening contains a flush door and plain fanlight.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.